• Home

 Tin was in high demand throughout the ancient world because most deposit were in very thin layers, and those thin deposits were scattered widely.
 However, transport of the precious metal was very slow; even the Beakers possessed a very small merchant fleet, because trade relations were unstable, and owners of the ships that carried goods often lost their ships instead of reaping a profit.
 However, over the course of hundreds of years British tin eventually found its way in large quantities to the European mainland and finally to the eastern end of the Mediterranean Sea.

-But when the Romans arrived in Britain, they were astonished to find women in positions of power and that women were sometimes expected to inherit great wealth and power, and that women commanded armies that challenged Roman power in Britain.
+Britain was later invaded by Celts, but this had little effect on the population in general, either genetically or socially, because the Celts constituted a relatively small population of overlords in Britain, and when the Romans arrived in Britain they were astonished to find women in positions of power and that women were sometimes expected to inherit great wealth and power, and that women commanded armies that challenged Roman power in Britain.

 The Sintashta culture